Worship Gatherings FAQ

 When to arrive?

-We will begin promptly at 10:30 a.m. so we ask that you arrive up to 15 minutes prior to the worship gathering to give time to park, be checked in outside the front door, and then be led to your seat.
+We begin the livestream promptly at 10:30 a.m. so we ask that you arrive up to 15 minutes prior to the worship gathering to give time to park, be checked in outside the front door, and then be led to your seat.
 Note: we will not be providing any food or drink as we are accustomed to at this time.

 What about Kids Ministry?